DigitalCrafts-May-2016-Cohort/sportakus/README.md

 * XML to JSON converter: http://www.utilities-online.info/xmltojson/#.V17zT-YrJhE

-# Contributors
+# Team Sportan
-Dave, Sandyha, Matthew
+Dave, Sandyha,and Matthew

 # Name of each team member and his/her individual contributions to the project
 * Matthew: worked on core functionalities of the app (building local JSON files to store data), helped the team with problem-sovling javascript issues.